Create Application Groups

 - Session sharing between Application Groups can conserve resource consumption.
 In other cases, disabling session sharing between Application Groups may be beneficial.

-- You can use the tag restriction feature to publish applications from an Application Group, considering only a subset of the machines in selected Delivery Groups.
+- (Not currently available.)
+You can use the tag restriction feature to publish applications from an Application Group, considering only a subset of the machines in selected Delivery Groups.
 With tag restrictions, you can use your existing machines for more than one publishing task, saving the costs associated with deploying and managing additional machines.
 A tag restriction can be thought of as subdividing (or partitioning) the machines in a Delivery Group.
 Using an Application Group or desktops with a tag restriction can be helpful when isolating and troubleshooting a subset of machines in a Delivery Group.

 The following graphic shows a deployment that includes Application Groups: